 3 Click Next.
-The Please plug in your Notebook Card now screen opens.
+The Please plug in your USB Adapter now screen opens.

-Note: If at any time during the install a warning appears that the software has not passed Windows[®] logo testing, click the Continue Anyway button to proceed.
+Note: If at any time during the install a warning appears that the software has not passed Windows[®] logo testing, click the Continue anyway button to proceed.
 This software is designed to run on Windows.

-4 Firmly insert the card, label side UP, into your computer's CardBus slot until it stops.
-The Found New Hardware Wizard Welcome screen opens.
+4 Firmly insert the USB adapter into an available USB slot.
+The Welcome to the Found New Hardware Wizard Welcome screen opens.